 The objective is to develop a framework that supports transportation agency decisions on their ITS infrastructure (particularly legacy systems) considering V2I deployment.
+STATUS

 Realizing the benefits of advanced management and operation strategies, transportation agencies have invested in advanced technologies to support these strategies.
 Based on surveys conducted as part of the United States Department of Transportation (USDOT) ITS Deployment Tracking Project, agencies have identified safety and mobility benefits, integration with existing technologies, availability of funding or grants, and the price of equipment as the major components in the decision to invest in ITS technologies.
 Agencies have utilized perceived benefits of various technologies in this decision.
 For example, according to the above mentioned surveys, freeway and arterial agencies generally ranked cameras, traveler information dissemination, traffic sensors, ramp metering, and adaptive signal controls; as technologies that provide the highest benefits.
 Transit agencies ranked highly the benefits of communications technologies, security cameras, computer aided dispatch (CAD), and automatic vehicle location (AVL) systems.